rssalessio/PythonVRFT/README.md

 # PythonVRFT Library - Version 0.0.3
-VRFT Adaptive Control Library written in Python.
+Virtual Reference Feedback Tuning (VRFT) Adaptive Control Library written in Python.
 Aim of this library is to provide an implementation of the VRFT (Virtual Reference Feedback Tuning) algorithm.

 _Author_: Alessio Russo (PhD Student at KTH - alesssior@kth.se)